 Veteran Sharath Kamal earned a spot in the 2020 Olympics through the Asian qualifiers in Doha.
-He joins a team of 4 which includes Sathiyan G and Sutirtha Mkherjee as well as Manika Batra.
+He joins a team of 4 which includes Sathiyan G and Sutirtha Mukherjee as well as Manika Batra.
 Manika will also be competing in the mixed doubles category along with Sharath Kamal after earning their quotas in the Asian qualifiers.

 Wrestling, similar to shooting and boxing will be an event that the whole nation will be watching closely.
-The sport has returned four medals in the last three Olympics and so far four Indians have secured a quota place for the upcoming Tokyo Olympics.
+The sport has returned four medals in the last three Olympics and so far eight Indians have secured a quota place for the upcoming Tokyo Olympics.

 - Vinesh Phogat, Women’s Freestyle 53 kg, Individual

 - Bajrang Punia, Men’s Freestyle 65 kg, Individual